 }

-user.setName("Changed"); // Dirty Checking doesn't work, not reflected in DB
+user.setName("Changed"); // Dirty Checking does nothing → not written to the DB

-User merged = em.merge(user); // Returns new managed entity
+User merged = em.merge(user); // returns a new managed entity

 @Modifying